Marilyn McCoo: Acting

 McCoo has acted in several movies, including Grizzly Adams and the Legend of Dark Mountain (1999), My Mom's a Werewolf (1989) and several television movies, often playing herself.
 She has appeared on stage in productions of Anything Goes, A...My Name is Alice, Man of La Mancha, and the Broadway production of Show Boat in 1995 through 1996.
 McCoo appeared together with Davis on The Jamie Foxx Show as Fancy's parents, the Monroes.
 McCoo also guest-starred on a Canadian game show in the 1990s, called Acting Crazy.

 Personal life

 McCoo is married to fellow 5th Dimension bandmate Billy Davis Jr. On July 26, 2019, they celebrated their 50th wedding anniversary.
 The couple shared their story of love and faith in the 2004 book, Up, Up and Away.
 They continue to perform together in venues around the country.
 McCoo is a member of Sigma Gamma Rho sorority.
 She is an emerita member of the board of directors of the Los Angeles Mission.
 McCoo and Davis are born-again Christians.
+She has also recorded for the Warner Alliance Christian record label.